Browse:

 For example, at the time of this screenshot Google Scholar had 50 sources citing this article (it's since gone way up!).
 Clicking the "Cited by" link will show us a list of those sources and links, if available.

-Some EBSCO databases and ProQuest databases have a cited references link beneath the article title in your search, usually near the Full Text link.
+Some databases (in particular, databases owned by EBSCO and ProQuest) have a cited references link beneath the article title in your search, usually near the Full Text link.
 You may find similar options in some of our other databases as well.

 In EBSCO databases you can also search directly for articles with cited references.
 Find out how in EBSCO's FAQ.